Understanding Croatian Wine with Cliff Rames

 EXPLORE THE WINES OF CROATIA WITH CLIFF RAMES

 - How did you get into wine?

-When I was a kid, I found an interest in food and had a dream of owning a cafe in an exotic place where I could cook and make people happy.
+When I was a kid, I found an interest in food and had a dream of owning a cafe in an exotic place, where I could cook and make people happy.
 In culinary school, I started learning about food and wine pairing.
 The more I explored, read, and learned, the more I became profoundly interested in wine.
 I still love to cook but would much rather serve cool wine than cook in a hot kitchen.

-Eventually, it got to the point where every time I stepped into a wine shop, it’d took me three hours to emerge because I had to read nearly every single label in the shop in order to choose one wine for the evening.
+Eventually, it got to the point where every time I stepped into a wine shop, it’d take me three hours to emerge because I had to read nearly every single label in the shop in order to choose one wine for the evening.
 I still harbor the dream of owning a cafe, although it will probably be in Croatia and have more of a wine-bar theme.

 - Food and wine are a pair that seems to partake in a higher order of inevitability.
 We know you as the Wines of Croatia guy.
-What other regions do you enjoy drinking from?
+What other wine regions do you enjoy drinking from?

-“Tasting places through your glass is the wine experience.” – Cliff Rames
+“Tasting places through your glass is the wine experience.”

-After getting certified as a sommelier from the Court of Master Sommeliers, I decided to specialize in what I had a natural inclination towards, Croatian wine.
+After getting certified as a sommelier by the Court of Master Sommeliers, I decided to specialize in what I had a natural inclination towards: Croatian wine.
 I was looking around and found that there was no information on Croatian wine.
 I thought, “Well somebody has to do something about that!”
 I took it on as a crusade, a personal mission, and at times I felt like John the Baptist screaming into the desert.

 - The movement towards authenticity has certainly opened up a new playground on the world stage for lesser-known wine regions, exotic wines, and artisanal wine producers.
 Has the Croatian wine wave caught on internationally or does it need a jolt?